sarahjune85/project0/README.md

 1. Some sort of localStorage to store state.
 2. A randomising player start to prevent player 1 winning constantly.
 3. Dynamically generated board of any size.
-4. Responsive container for mobile.
-Currently sort of playable but not ideal.
+4. Responsive container for mobile - currently playable, but not ideal.

 ## Credits & Thanks: